qmk/qmk_firmware/docs/feature_auto_shift.md

 # Auto Shift: Why Do We Need a Shift Key?

+> [Auto Mod](feature_auto_mod.md) is an updated version of Auto Shift that
+> supports other modifiers as well as shift, and is recommended going forward.

 Tap a key and you get its character.
 Tap a key, but hold it *slightly* longer and you get its shifted state.
 Voilà!
 No shift key needed!